baidu/san-website/source/_posts/en/tutorial/data-method.md

 `Explanation`:

 `.apply()` method accepts a function argument, which takes the data's current value as its input, and returns the updated value.
-It's behavior is like the JavaScript `Array.prototype.map` method.
+The behavior of `.apply()` is like the JavaScript `Array.prototype.map` method.

 `Usage`: